MS in Nursing with Emphasis in Family Nurse Practitioner

 Degree Requirements

-The MS(N) Family Nurse Practitioner curriculum provides core Master’s coursework in combination with Family Nurse Practitioner specialty courses.
-The specialty courses focus on care of the individual and the family, with a special emphasis on the rural and underserved, utilizing evidence practice guidelines.
+The MS(N) Family Nurse Practitioner (FNP) curriculum provides core master’s coursework in combination with FNP clinical specialty courses.
+The clinical specialty courses focus on care of the individual and the family, with a special emphasis on the rural and underserved, utilizing evidence practice guidelines.

-The American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP) offers certification as a Family Nurse Practitioner.
-Students who have completed a Master’s degree in Nursing in the Family Nurse Practitioner emphasis area are eligible to sit for the exam.
+The American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP) offers certification as a FNP.
+Students who have completed a master’s degree in nursing in the FNP emphasis area are eligible to sit for the exam.
+Previous graduate-level coursework from another institution may be accepted toward the degree depending upon transcript review.
+Students must maintain a minimum cumulative Grade Point Average (GPA) of 3.0 in order to graduate.

 Core Courses